Cardinality Estimation (SQL Server)

 SELECT ServerProperty('ProductVersion'); go ALTER DATABASE <yourDatabase> SET COMPATIBILITY_LEVEL = 130; go SELECT d.name, d.compatibility_level FROM sys.databases AS d WHERE d.name = 'yourDatabase'; go

-For a SQL Server database set at compatibility level 120, activation of the trace flag 9481 forces the system to use the CE for level 70.
+For a SQL Server database set at compatibility level 120 or above, activation of the trace flag 9481 forces the system to use the CE version 70.

-Legacy CE: For a SQL Server database set at compatibility level 130, the level 70 CE can be can be activated by using the following Transact-SQL statement about SCOPED CONFIGURATION .
+Legacy CE: For a SQL Server database set at compatibility level 120 and above, the CE version 70 can be can be activated by using the at the database level by using the ALTER DATABASE SCOPED CONFIGURATION.